-Death Proof, directed by Quentin Tarantino, was released in 2007 as double feature called Grindhouse – together with Planet Terror, directed by Robert Rodriguez.
+Death Proof, directed by Quentin Tarantino, was released in 2007 as a double feature called Grindhouse – together with Planet Terror, directed by Robert Rodriguez.
 As the name suggests, the two movies are homage to the 70s cinema culture of grindhouses and exploitation flicks.

 The Grindhouse experience and the rise of exploitation movies

-Grindhouse is a term for a movie theatre showing low-budget films at inexpensive admission fee.
+Grindhouse is a term for a movie theatre showing low-budget films at inexpensive admission fees.
 The movies shown were mostly exploitation movies of different genres – B-movies full of violence, blood, screams, boobs, and all sorts of weird stuff.
 They were of low quality, with little to no plot, no sense or style, directed by amateurs and starring amateurs.

 One could argue that the theaters were awful, the movies were awful, and probably the audience was awful.
 So what was all about?

 The Grindhouse experience and the exploitation movies were about passion and possibilities.
 You want to do a movie, you get to do a movie.
 No matter your money, education or connections.
 It was a cinema from anyone to anyone, and it was about the pure act of making a movie for the fun of it and for the love of it.
 No pretentiousness, no expectations.